Last Updated on March 30, 2022 by Rei Garnet

 How much sweet potato can a rabbit eat?

 While sweet potatoes are safe for rabbits, it’s still better to not give them any.
-The reason being, rabbits have a sensitive stomach and they need a diet that is high in fiber while sweet potatoes are high in starch.
+The reason is that rabbits have sensitive stomachs.

 Adult or fully grown rabbits